 The Rachel Carson Homestead in Springdale is the birthplace and childhood home of environmentalist and author Rachel Carson (1907-1964).
 Originally preserved by a teacher, the home has been deeply cared for by a community dedicated to showcasing her life and work.
-Springdale is a small rural town, northeast of Pittsburgh and along the Allegheny River, with a population under 4,000.
+Springdale is a small rural town, northeast of Pittsburgh and nestled along the Allegheny River.

 Rachel Carson was ahead of her time as a woman scientist.
 She battled skeptics and fierce criticism through most of her adult life.
-With a master’s degree from Johns Hopkins University, she began her career in the 1930s.
+Equipped with a master’s degree from Johns Hopkins University, she began her career in the 1930s.

 Carson’s best known book is Silent Spring, published in 1962, which is a wake-up call for the issues that were central to her concerns.
 She especially wanted the general public to know and address the danger of pesticides and pollution, particularly their impact on natural water, like rivers, bays and oceans.

 “Embedded within all of Carson’s writing was the view that human beings were but one part of nature distinguished primarily by their power to alter it, in some cases irreversibly,” according to her biography at RachelCarson.org.